 Food Science, Food Skills and Applied Nutrition

-You will undertake two modules focusing on the strategies for health promotion and disease prevention, alongside the dietetic management of a range of conditions, with the aim of developing the required knowledge and skills to enable you to deliver evidence-based dietetic practice with adults and children at an individual, group and community level.
-In the planning and delivery of these modules, we work in partnership with nutrition and dietetic colleagues who are experts in their field and will introduce you to the networks and specialist groups that are relevant to practice.
-Both modules will help you to prepare for your practice placement learning opportunities.
+This is the first of two modules focusing on the strategies for health promotion and disease prevention, alongside the dietetic management of a range of conditions, with the aim of developing the required knowledge and skills to enable you to deliver evidence-based dietetic practice with adults and children at an individual, group and community level.
+This module will link the underpinning science of nutrition developed in the previous semester to the applied practice of dietetics, considering the professional aspects of care, alongside the theory and application of public health nutrition, and the theory behind the dietetic management of disease.
+This module will support you in preparing for your practice placements.

 You will complete a minimum of 1000 practice placement hours across the programme to meet the requirements of the professional body.
 This will be divided into weeks of practice placement time, with 10 weeks being coordinated across the first year and 21 weeks in the second year.